oracle/ojdbc-extensions/ojdbc-provider-hashicorp/README.md

 The Oracle DataSource uses a new prefix `jdbc:oracle:thin:@config-hcpdedicatedvault://` to be able to identify that the configuration parameters should be loaded using HCP Vault Dedicated.
 Users need to indicate the secret path with the following syntax:

 <pre>
-jdbc:oracle:thin:@config-hcpdedicatedvault://{secret-path}[?option1=value1&option2=value2...]
+jdbc:oracle:thin:@config-hcpvaultdedicated://{secret-path}[?option1=value1&option2=value2...]
 </pre>

 The `secret-path` refers to the exact location of the secret within the HCP Vault Dedicated.

 ### HCP Vault Secrets Config Provider

-The Oracle DataSource uses a new prefix `jdbc:oracle:thin:@config-hcpvault://` to identify that the configuration parameters should be loaded using HCP Vault Secrets.
-Users need to indicate the application name (`APP_NAME`) with the following syntax:
+The Oracle DataSource uses a new prefix `jdbc:oracle:thin:@config-hcpvaultsecret://` to identify that the configuration parameters should be loaded using HCP Vault Secrets.
+Users need to indicate the secret name (`SECRET_NAME`) with the following syntax:

 <pre>
-jdbc:oracle:thin:@config-hcpvault://{app-name}[?option1=value1&option2=value2...]
+jdbc:oracle:thin:@config-hcpvault://{secret-name}[?option1=value1&option2=value2...]
 </pre>

-The `app-name` refers to the application associated with the secrets in the HCP Vault Secrets.
+The `app-name` refers to the name of the secret to retrieve from HCP Vault Secrets

 ### JSON Payload format